PanosMpel/Embedded-Systems-NTUA/lab3/README.md

 The repository contains both:

 - **Original Code**: The code before applying the necessary changes.
+The original code is from : [GitHub](https://github.com/aferikoglou/KNNBasedRSFPGA)
 - **Modified Code**: The updated version of the code with the necessary fixes applied to solve the  issue.